oscarvalenzuelab/GPGNotes/README.md

 ## More sections...
 ```

-The frontmatter is managed automatically by NotesCLI.
+The frontmatter is managed automatically by LalaNotes.

 ## Configuration Options